Same Content, Different Rating

 - In the UK, Forbidden Planet is rated PG note on DVD, and rated 15 note on Blu-ray.
 Maybe the monsters from the id are just scarier on the higher-definition format.

-- The famous 1939 film The Wizard of Oz has most recently been rated PG.
+- The famous 1939 film The Wizard of Oz has most recently been rated PG, despite being a G-rated film for decades.
 It's probably just the 3D version, though.
 Granted, the tornado and the Wicked Witch of the West are scary for many young children.

 - When American Pie first came out on VHS in the United States there was a lot of backlash about high school age kids not being able to watch a movie about high school students as it was given an R rating (for nudity and sexual content).
 Countries such as Canada who don't rate as strongly against nudity didn't have this problem.